rykugur/dotfiles/README.md

 ### Local Config

 OMF allows a custom local configuration file.
 Use this file for anything that needs to be local only to your current device, or to override some base configuration.
 Create folder: `mkdir -p $HOME/.local/fish`.
-Inside this folder you can place a `config.fish` file for any custom local overrides, and you can create a `functions` directory for any local-only custom (override) functions.
+Inside this folder you can place any file named `*.fish` for any custom local overrides.

 In order for this to work, ensure that `$HOME/.config/omf` is pointing to your OMF config directory.